Minimal functions on the random graph: Model-theoretic corollaries

 It follows from a result in~\cite[Proposition 19]{tcsps-journal} (based on a proof of a result by Cameron~\cite{Cameron5} from~\cite{JunkerZiegler}) that all reducts of the linear order of the rationals $(\mathbb Q;<)$ are model-complete.
 We now see that the same is true for the random graph.

-Before that, we need to observe that $G$ has \emph{quantifier-elimination}: every first-order formula is in $G$ equivalent to a quantifier-free first-order formula.
-This is because $G$ is $\omega$-categorical and homogeneous, and because in $\omega$-categorical structures, homogeneity is equivalent to having quantifier-elimination (Theorem~2.22 in \cite{Oligo}).
+Recall that the homogeneity of $G$ implies that it has \emph{quantifier-elimination}: every first-order formula is in $G$ equivalent to a quantifier-free first-order formula.